 Though Indian couples in America have eliminated various traditions, one key ritual still performed is the Mangalphera, the walk around the fire.
 That's when the couple walks around the fire four times.
 Each turn represents a major goal in life: Dharma, morality; Artha, prosperity; Kama, personal gratification; and Moksha, spirituality.

-“In another ritual,” says Candice, “the priest takes the scarves the bride and groom are wearing and ties them together before walking them around the fire.”
+“In another ritual,” say our catering managers, “the priest takes the scarves the bride and groom are wearing and ties them together before walking them around the fire.”

 The priest offers blessings for an abundance of food, that the couple complement one another, be blessed with prosperity, be eternally happy, be blessed with children, live in perfect harmony, and finally, that the bride and groom always be the best of friends.